Pozetiv4ik106/Armless-Detective-Wiki/Maps/README.md

 # Maps

 In Armless Detective, there are 4 maps as of V561.
-Choose the next map to learn about:
+Choose the a map to learn about:

 {% content-ref url="MotelRoom.md" %}
 [MotelRoom.md](MotelRoom.md)